obiba/opal-doc/web-user-guide/projects/tables.rst

 * Values filter options; available when a filter has been applied on the table's values
 * Identifier mapping options:

-  - if an identifiers mapping is selected each entity to be exported nust have a mapped identifier.
+  - if an identifiers mapping is selected each entity to be exported must have a mapped identifier.
 Otherwise the export will fail
   - if no identifiers is selected the data are exported with system identifiers

 Copy Data
 ~~~~~~~~~

-Selected tables (or all tables) can be copied into another project or in the same project but with a different name (table renaming is available onlywhen one table is selected for copy).
+Selected tables (or all tables) can be copied into another project or in the same project but with a different name (table renaming is available only when one table is selected for copy).

 Backup Views
 ~~~~~~~~~~~~